 In Nevada, class action lawsuits are permitted when several or more plaintiffs have suffered similar injuries as the result of the same wrongful act by the same defendant(s).

-Nevada class actions often occur when a group of people has been injured by exposure to a dangerous product in Nevada such as:
+Nevada class actions often occur when a group of people has been injured by exposure to a dangerous product such as:

 1. How does a Nevada class action suit work?

-In a class action, one or more plaintiffs (the “lead” plaintiff) brings a lawsuit on behalf of a larger group of people, collectively called a “class.”
+In a class action, one or more plaintiffs (the “lead” plaintiff) bring a lawsuit on behalf of a larger group of people, collectively called a “class.”

-The plaintiff must obtain approval of the court (“class certification) in order to file a class action.
-Once the court has certified a class, all identified individuals who have been harmed by the defendant(s) will have their potential claims resolved by the lawsuit unless they elect affirmatively to “opt out” of the class.
+The plaintiff must obtain approval from the court (“class certification“) in order to file a class action.
+Once the court has certified a class, all identified individuals who have been harmed by the defendant(s) will have their potential claims resolved by the lawsuit unless they elect affirmatively to “opt out” of the class.2

-Our Las Vegas personal injury lawyers can help you determine whether a class action is in your best interest, or whether you would be better off pursuing another form of relief.
+Our Nevada personal injury lawyers can help you determine whether a class action is in your best interest, or whether you would be better off pursuing another form of relief.
 If a class action is warranted, we know how to present the best arguments for gaining class certification.

 Class actions have potential benefits for plaintiffs, defendants and courts.
 The advantage for the courts is that they can preside over a single lawsuit with numerous plaintiffs instead of many small and similar lawsuits by individuals.